n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

 - Hours
 - Days

-The Delay hast to be set to a minimum of 5 minutes as the email server will need that time to respond.
+The delay has to be set to a minimum of 5 minutes as the email server will need that much time to respond.

 The email will be sent after selected time duration, if document status remains unchanged.